 This brings us to the end of my trilogy on chronic pain.
 All over the world, millions of people are suffering from chronic pain.
 Because I have such an amazing tool with qigong, I feel obligated to help.

-If you know someone who is suffering from chronic pain, please point them to this series, or one of my online workshops.
+If you know someone who is suffering from chronic pain, please point them to this series, or one of my online programs.
 I’ll do my best to help them!